vetletj/thtr_bachelor_ws/README.md

 # thtr_bachelor_ws
 Workspace for bachelor at tht robotics

-## How to launch tht robotics robot description
+## How to launch tht robotics robot description with physical robot
 1. Catkin_make and source tht_bachelor_ws
 2. Run each command below in a new terminal, sourcing the workspace each time (should happen automatic from .bashrc).
     * Terminal 1: